LOCAL NEWS, DELIVERED DAILY. Subscribe to our daily news wrap and get the top stories sent straight to your inbox every evening.

 Jun 2, 2026 | 10:00 AM

-NANAIMO — An investigation into a stolen vehicle in the Comox Valley led to a high-speed chase and eventual arrest of one person south of the city.
+EARLIER — NANAIMO — An investigation into a stolen vehicle in the Comox Valley led to a high-speed chase and the arrest of five suspects.

-Mounties from multiple detachments were engaged in the effort through the early morning hours of Tuesday, June 2, after Nanaimo RCMP say an adult man stole a large pickup truck from the Comox Valley and began heading south.
+Mounties from multiple detachments were engaged in the effort through the early morning hours of Tuesday, June 2, after Nanaimo RCMP say an adult man stole a Ford F-350 pickup truck from the Comox Valley and began heading south.

 Nanaimo RCMP Reserve Cst.
 Gary O’Brien told NanaimoNewsNOW officers attempted to intervene, but the suspect fled.